 “Sourcing Innovation” goes on to say that “The RFx process is probably one of the most difficult e-Sourcing processes to define as it can range from a simple one-time RFQ to a complex multi-stage RFI / RFP / RFQ process, depending on the needs of the project.”

 Given the complexity that can be involved in the eSourcing process, it’s a good idea to provide sourcing professionals with critical tools to optimize supplier relationships and streamline the purchasing process.
 In the end, it will create more savings for the companies.
-Contact us today to see what our SmartSource® software can do for your team.
+Contact us today to see what our SmartSource® software — as well as our full Source-to-Pay, Order-to-Cash, and AP Automation solutions — can do for your team.